Ella Koblo Gulama: Feminism

 One of Gulama's passions was the promotion of education for girls and the improvement of the female condition in Sierra Leone.
 She served at her alma mater, Harford School for Girls as a member of the Board of Governors.
 Gulama was also a member of the Sierra Leone government Scholarship Advisory Board and the Bursary Committee of Fourah Bay College.

 United Methodist Church

-Gulama was a Christian and very active at the United Methodist Church.
-She was vice-president of the church's Conference on Finance and Administration from 1985 to 1991.
+Gulama was a Christian and very active in the United Methodist Church.
+She was vice president of the church's Conference on Finance and Administration from 1985 to 1991.

 Awards and honours

 She was the recipient of several awards including the MBE in 1959, the OBE in 1965 from Her Majesty Queen Elizabeth for "public services as Minister without Portfolio", and a Grand Commander of the Order of the Rokel from President Ahmed Tejan Kabbah.

 Death

 Gulama died on 10 September 2006.
-On 24 September 2006 thousands of mourners gathered to attend her memorial service in at Trinity United Methodist Church in Moyamba.
-At the service she was described as "a woman of substance", by President Ahmed Tejan Kabbah who added:
+On 24 September 2006, thousands of mourners gathered to attend her memorial service at Trinity United Methodist Church in Moyamba.
+At the service, she was described as "a woman of substance", by President Ahmed Tejan Kabbah who added: